Photo Southeast Area Southeast Area Northwest Area Northeast Area Paradise Area

 The Paradise area is most visited area of the NP with the Jackson Visitors Center, Mountain Guide Center, and Paradise Inn.
 This area is also the longest drive from Seattle, Tacoma, or Portland, as it's just south of the mountain and near the center of the Park, accessible only by the highways inside the Park.
 Next to the Sunrise area the Paradise area has the closest view of Mt.
 Rainier with many short trails to viewing areas, great for photographs.

 The Southeast area is the most accessible entrance from Portland via Interstate 5 to highway 12 or via the backroads east of Mount St. Helens Volcano Monument to Randle.
-It can also be accessed via highway 12 from Yakima over White Pass at Naches where it splits with highway 410 to Chinook Pass.
+It can also be accessed via highway 12 from Yakima over White Pass at Naches where it splits with highway 123 to highway 410 at Chinook Pass.
 You can also access the area via highway 7 at Morton to Elbe.

 The Southwest area is the most accessed entrance for visitors from Tacoma via highway 7 south of Tacoma, or via highway 161 from Puyallup.
 The highway becomes 706 at Elbe to the Park entrance, to Paradise (Jackson visitors center), and onward to highway 123 in the southeast area.
 This area can also be accessed via highway 52 at Randle off highway 12 to highway 706 at Ashford.